oxapo11o/entropy-program/README.md

+This fork allows for opening of new variables

 # Entropy [WIP]

 **Entropy** is a provably-fair random number generation protocol for Solana.
 It uses an commit-reveal scheme paired with slothash sampling strategy to generate random numbers onchain in a secure and cost-effective way.